bob123456678/TrainControl/Readme.md

 # Marklin Central Station 2/3 Train Control

-This program allows you to use your computer to easily control your entire Marklin layout.
+This cross-platform Java program allows you to use your computer to easily control your entire Marklin layout.
 It connects to a Central Station 2, 3, or 3 Plus over the network.
 It is primarily designed for users with a large layout / many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives) overly tedious.
-Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, emergency stop, etc.
+Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, emergency stop, etc.  You can also open windows with interactive track diagrams.

 As such, TrainControl is designed to be a complete replacement for the CS2/CS3 for operating your layout, with the Central Station serving solely as the track interface